marimo-team/marimo/README.md

 ### VS Code extension

-Use the marimo
+If you prefer VS Code over terminal, try our
 [VS Code extension](https://marketplace.visualstudio.com/items?itemName=marimo-team.vscode-marimo).
-to edit and run notebooks directly from VS Code, and to list all marimo notebooks in your current directory.
+Use the extension to edit and run notebooks directly from VS Code, and to list all marimo notebooks in your current directory.

 ## Concepts